 WDC Apostille & Legalization Services has strategic presence in Washington, DC where most of the foreign embassies/consulates/missions are located.
 We also can provide services in New York City.
-Our partner - Canada Legalization Services - is located in Ottawa where foreign embassies/consulates/missions to Canada are located.
+Our branch in Canada- Canada Legalization Services - is located in Ottawa where foreign embassies/consulates/missions to Canada are located.
 We also have agents in Vancouver, Calgary, Toronto, Montreal, Los Angeles and other major North American cities.
 In essence, we strive to cover the whole of North America in terms of offering exemplary document authentication/apostille and legalization services.

 To our customers' benefit, we managed to develop good communication and effective working relationships with many foreign embassies/consulates/missions.
 Our solid understanding of The Hague Apostille Convention framework and its linkage to other countries' legal systems helps us submit client documents in full compliance with all of the official requirements and receive them back on time without delays.

 How to Use Our Consular Legalization Services